JayaPok/JayaPok.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jaya and I'm a data scientist at Edison Software, a startup in the bay area.
-Prior to moving to the bay area, I studied biomedical engineering at Duke University.
+My name is Jaya and I'm a data scientist in the Bay Area.
+I've worked and consulted for various startups in the Bay Area and currently work as a data scientist at Windfall Data.
+I also do volunteer data science work through the organization DataKind.
+Prior to moving to the Bay Area, I studied biomedical engineering at Duke University.

 Feel free to explore my site!
 It's a work in progress so stay tuned for updates.